 Somewhere along the way, life hit the fast forward button.
 Or at least the last 6 months have felt that way.
-Leading up to SAPPHIRE and ASUG Annual conference a few weeks ago I hit the scheduling wall.
+Leading up to a recent block of conferences, I hit the scheduling wall.
 The thought of scheduling one more meeting during the conference left me feeling mutinous.

 Normally, most conferences I am over-scheduled.
 You’ve been there right?
 Frantically running around trying to cram in as much as possible.
 For many of us introverts, by that flight home, exhaustion is complete and the thought of conversation is incomprehensible for days after.